-Williams & Connolly LLP handles all aspects of antitrust litigation and represents major corporations and individuals — both as plaintiffs and defendants.
-The partners who handle these matters typically have substantial experience in all types of litigation (civil, criminal, government enforcement, class action, business to business), and thus combine the firm’s traditional excellence in criminal and civil litigation with the knowledge and experience necessary to deal with complex antitrust matters.
-Please also refer to a description of the firm's representation of clients in criminal antitrust matters under Criminal Defense and Government Investigations.
+Williams & Connolly handles all aspects of antitrust litigation and represents major corporations and individuals — both as plaintiffs and defendants.
+The partners handling antitrust matters have vast experience in every type of litigation (e.g., civil, criminal, government enforcement, class action, business to business), and thus combine the firm’s traditional excellence in criminal and civil litigation with the knowledge and experience necessary to deal with complex antitrust matters.
+For additional information, please refer to the firm's criminal antitrust matters under Criminal Defense and Government Investigations.

-The breadth of our overall litigation practice and the fact that Williams & Connolly lawyers are multi-disciplinary litigators give us valuable capabilities in antitrust cases that overlap with other areas of the law, including pharmaceuticals, financial services, intellectual property, healthcare, and sports law.
+The breadth of our overall litigation practice and that Williams & Connolly lawyers are multi-disciplinary litigators give us superior capabilities in antitrust cases that intersect with other areas of the law, including pharmaceuticals, financial services, intellectual property, healthcare, and sports law.